Chameleon Channels: Measuring YouTube Accounts Repurposed for Deception and Profit

-In October, 2022, YouTube introduced handles as a way to uniquely identify accounts~\cite{youtube_handles_2022}.
-Different from channel titles, handles (``\texttt{@SomeChannel}'') are unique and can be accessed through ``\nolinkurl{www.youtube.com/@SomeChannel}.''
-Handles were rolled out gradually, but by the end of 2023 most accounts would have chosen or received a unique handle for their account.
+Fameswap listings link the corresponding channel's YouTube ID.
+Different from channel titles, handles (``\texttt{@SomeChannel}'') are unique and can be accessed through ``\nolinkurl{www.youtube.com/@SomeChannel}~\cite{youtube_handles_2022}.''
 Handles resolve to a unique channel ID, allowing a channel to change its handle but keep pointing to the same channel.
 YouTube's channel ID is a string that begins with ``UC'', followed by 22 characters (letters, numbers, dashes, and underscores).
-Channel IDs can also be used to access a channel in the form: ``www.youtube.com/channel/UC...''.
-Importantly, while an account can change its handle, its channel ID cannot change, which allows us to monitor accounts over time.
+Channel IDs can also be used to access a channel in the form: ``\nolinkurl{www.youtube.com/channel/UC...}''.
+While an account can change its handle, its channel ID cannot change, which allows us to monitor accounts over time.

 The market for ready-made accounts (as opposed to the market for artificial engagement~\cite{nevado-catalan2023analysis}) has remained largely understudied, only receiving a brief overview by Chu et al.~\cite{chu2022tube} in their study of illicit alternative monetization strategies on YouTube.
 In their study, they identified five marketplaces for social media accounts: SWAPD\cite{swapd2025}, Accs-Market.com~\cite{accsmarket2025}, Trustiu (now inactive), ViralAccounts~\cite{viralaccounts2025}, and Fameswap~\cite{fameswap2025}.
 Beluri et al., expand on Chu et al.'s work by conducting a more comprehensive financial characterization of social media account markets\footnote{Their study became public after our data collection began and is referenced retrospectively.}\cite{beluri2024exploration}.
 Their results indicate that Fameswap is a leading marketplace and thus an appropriate candidate for study~\cite{beluri2024exploration}.
 In addition to the platforms described in these studies, we note that a substantial amount of trade occurs in other platforms that are not described, such as the forum OGUser (similar to SWAPD) and Telegram channels.